bryzhao/continuum-robotics-toolbox/README.md

 # Continuum Robotics Toolbox

-A Python library for modeling, simulation, and control of continuum robots.
+(wip) A Python library for modeling, simulation, and control of continuum robots.

 ## Overview